juhp/fbrnch/README.md

 ```
 will offer to merge newer commits from newer branch.
 Otherwise if a branch NVR is also ready pushed and built it will be skipped.
+Branch builds are pushed to Bodhi.

 You can of course specify which branch(es) to build:
 ```
 $ fbrnch build -b f32 package
 ```
+Scratch builds can also be done.

 You can sort packages by build dependency order:
 ```